Heat network pilot program: a step forward

 If the schemes are right, Landlords will commit

-In September 2022, Propertymark provided evidence to the House of Lords Built Environment Committee Inquiry into the boiler upgrade scheme, highlighting that insufficient grant payments and a lack of awareness is leading to poor uptake.
+In September 2022, Propertymark provided evidence to the House of Lords Built Environment Committee Inquiry into the boiler upgrade scheme, highlighting that insufficient grant payments and a lack of awareness are leading to poor uptake.
 The Committee concluded that the scheme was failing to deliver its goals.

 As a result, the grant provided by the Boiler Upgrade Scheme (BUS) was increased from £5,000 to £7,500 in September 2023 leading to a record number of applications in November 2023 (2557), clearly revealing appetite for decarbonisation within the property sector.